Mubarakan: Plot

-Charan tells about Nafisa to Kartar, who suggests him to act as a drug addict in front of the Sandhus to break the alliance.
+Charan tells about Nafisa to Kartar, who suggests that he act as a drug addict in front of the Sandhus to break the alliance.
 Charan does this but falls for Binkle at first sight.
-Her brother Manpreet, due to a misunderstanding, assumes him to be druggist.
-Upset, Baldev misbehaves with Akalpreet and Jeeto later insults him.
+Her brother Manpreet, due to a misunderstanding, assumes him to be a druggist.
+Upset, Baldev misbehaves with Akalpreet, and Jeeto later insults him.
 He severs ties with her and decides to come back to Punjab.
-As Charan is back with Nafisa, so he asks Karan to bring her at airport to talk about her to Baldev.
-Karan brings Nafisa but Charan terrifies to speak.
+As Charan is back with Nafisa, he asks Karan to bring her to the airport to talk to Baldev.
+Karan brings Nafisa, but Charan is terrified to speak.

-Due to this Baldev assumes Nafisa as Karan's girlfriend.
-As he hears Sweety's father Kuljeet pleading for her wedding, he takes Charan's proposal for Sweety.
+Due to this, Baldev assumes Nafisa is Karan's girlfriend.
+As he hears Sweety's father, Kuljeet, pleading for her wedding, he takes Charan's proposal for Sweety.
 She is upset at Karan.
 Jeeto sets him to marry Binkle.
-As Baldev arranges destination marriage in London, everyone arrives there.
+As Baldev arranges a destination marriage in London, everyone arrives there.
 Charan reveals to Binkle about Sweety and Karan, falling again for her.
 Nafisa reaches London.
 She and Manpreet fall in love.
-Charan reveals he also loves Binkle now and isn't drug addict.
+Charan reveals he also loves Binkle now and isn't a drug addict.

-Kartar refuses to help Karan, Sweety, Charan, Binkle, Manpreet and Nafisa.
+Kartar refuses to help Karan, Sweety, Charan, Binkle, Manpreet, and Nafisa.
 25 December, the wedding day arrives when Karan and Charan exchange their sherwanis.
 Sweety reveals her love for Karan, shocking everyone.
-Kartar explains Jeeto and Baldev to stop arguing and be silly.
+Kartar explains to Jeeto and Baldev to stop arguing and be silly.
 They patch up.
 Kartar orders Karan and Charan to have original identities.
 So, the film ends happily; Karan weds Sweety and Charan weds Binkle.